eb18608/BIF/Portfolio B/Architecture and Testing/InterfaceDesign.md

 The interface design was a product of usability testing results from the **Deployment Testing** and the information from the initial meetings with the clients.

-Intial plans were drawn up of the interface designs during the ealier stages of development, ressembling:
+Intial plans were drawn up of the interface designs during the earlier stages of development, resembling:
 <!-- Picture of UI Design drawing -->

 However, subsequent meetings with the client and feedback from their play-test meetings led to the decision to change the layout to better ressemble the drone controller used in the outreach program (run by the client).
-Resulting in the new user interface we have kept to this date.
+This resulted in the new user interface we have kept to this date.
 <!-- Picture of current user interface -->
-Subsequent changes to the interface were a result of additional gameplay features being added into the game (i.e. mini-maps, fuel gauges, pause menues).
-All changes were tested and approved by the participants during the play-test meetings in which they featured.
+Subsequent changes to the interface were a result of additional gameplay features being added into the game (i.e. mini-maps, fuel gauges, pause menu).
+All changes were tested and approved by the participants during the play-test meetings in which they were featured.